validatedpatterns/docs/devsecops/secure-supply-chain-demo.md

 ## Background

-Up until now the Secure Supply Chain validated pattern has focused primarily on successfully deploying the architectural pattern components on the three different clusters.
+Up until now the Multicluster DevSecOps validated pattern has focused primarily on successfully deploying the architectural pattern components on the three different clusters.
 Now it is time to see DevSecOps in action as we step through a number of pipeline demonstrations to see the secure supply chain in action.

 ## Prerequisite preparation